medik8s/node-healthcheck-operator/docs/configuration.md

 ### PauseRequests

-When pauseRequests has at least one value set, no new remediation will be started, while in-flight remediations keep running.
+When pauseRequests has at least one value set, no new remediation will be started, while ongoing remediations keep running.

 It's recommended to use descriptive pause reasons like "performing cluster upgrade".